jjaroztegi/.dotfiles/README.md

 1. Install PowerShell 7

-   *(Note: The `deploy.ps1` script will not work with PowerShell 5)*
+> [!NOTE]
+> This script sets the "gruber-darker" theme as the default in Windows Terminal.
+If Windows Terminal isn't installed, it shows a warning but won't fail.

    ```powershell
    irm "https://github.com/jjaroztegi/.dotfiles/raw/main/PowerShell_installer.ps1" | iex
    ```

-   Make sure to select the `CaskaydiaCove Nerd Font Mono` and to set `PowerShell 7` as default in Windows Terminal settings
+   Make sure to select the `Iosevka Nerd Font Mono` and to set `PowerShell 7` as default in Windows Terminal settings

 2. Open PowerShell 7 and clone the repository

    ```powershell
    git clone https://github.com/jjaroztegi/.dotfiles.git
    cd .dotfiles
    ```

 3. Deploy dotfiles

+> [!IMPORTANT]
+> The `deploy.ps1` script will not work with PowerShell 5

    ```powershell
    .\deploy.ps1
    ```